integr8ly/integreatly-operator/test-cases/tests/alerts/c18-validate-api-usage-alerts.md

     increase(authorized_calls[1m]) + increase(limited_calls[1m])
     ```

     Click the `Execute` button.
-A `0` count should be returned.
+A `empty query result` should be returned.

     Navigate back to the prometheus console, go to `Alerts` and search for the corresponding alert name in the table above e.g. `RHOAMApiUsageLevel1ThresholdExceeded`

+    Run a separate load test for each rpm from the RHOAMApiUsageLevel<level No.>ThresholdExceeded using k6

+    ```shell script

+    # RHOAMApiUsageLevel1ThresholdExceeded
+    export rpm=590
+    RPM=$rpm k6 run test-cases/tests/alerts/rate-limit.js
+    # RHOAMApiUsageLevel2ThresholdExceeded
+    export rpm=640
+    RPM=$rpm k6 run test-cases/tests/alerts/rate-limit.js
+    # RHOAMApiUsageLevel3ThresholdExceeded
+    export rpm=670
-    Run the command `RPM=$rpm k6 run test-cases/tests/alerts/rate-limit.js`
+    RPM=$rpm k6 run test-cases/tests/alerts/rate-limit.js
+    ```

-    After a minute or so the alert should be triggered and displayed in RED
+    After a minute or two the alert should be triggered and displayed in RED, You will need to refresh Prometheus in the browser for it to update.

-    Interrupt the script (Ctrl+C), wait 1 minute and repeat the above steps again for each remaining alert listed in the table above
+    Interrupt the script (Ctrl+C), wait 1 minute and repeat for the next rpm

 17. Once each of the above alerts have been triggered, verify that a `FIRING` and associated `RESOLVED` email notification is sent.
 Check the `to` field of the email to ensure that it matches the `recipients` listed in the table above.
 Also ensure that the link to grafana is working as expected.

 18. Verify customer facing Grafana instance and Dashboard is present

     ```shell script

+    # For Mac
     open "https://$(oc get routes grafana-route -n redhat-rhoam-customer-monitoring-operator -o jsonpath='{.spec.host}')/d/66ab72e0d012aacf34f907be9d81cd9e/rate-limiting"
+    # For Linux
+    xdg-open "https://$(oc get routes grafana-route -n redhat-rhoam-customer-monitoring-operator -o jsonpath='{.spec.host}')/d/66ab72e0d012aacf34f907be9d81cd9e/rate-limiting"
     ```

     Navigate again to Grafana and verify that the dashboard queries and the variables are present and in the expected order.